Article written for The Bare Minimum Magazine (a print magazine from UK focused on sustainable fashion and minimalism).

 For almost 10 years she worked in the high street fashion industry.
 “It was very much looking at catwalk designs and quickly ripping them off with zero textile integrity,” she explained.

 Back then Finistere just won the Observer Ethical Award which was a plus when it came for Deborah to decide if she should join them.
-With her passion for fabrics and environmentalism she was the perfect add up to the brand’s team.
+With her passion for fabrics and environmentalism, she was the perfect add-up to the brand’s team.
 When she joined Finisterre, they were a team of 3 people, now it’s 50 of them.
-They evolved a lot, from a brand that started as a fun and passionate idea to a business which is committed to the earth’s welfare.
+They evolved a lot, from a brand that started as a fun and passionate idea to a business that is committed to the earth’s welfare.

-One way in which the brand respects its commitment it’s trough Econyl.
-Econyl developed a technology to convert ocean plastics and especially fishing nets into high performance fibres, which Finistere uses in their products.
-Currently, the oceans of the world are the home to around 640,000 tons of discarded nylon fishing nets, which are non-biodegradable.
-Through their collaboration with Econyl, Finisterre tries to close the loop and transform this problem intro a solution.
-They are also known, since they started the brand for using recycled polyester.
+One way in which the brand respects its commitment it’s through Econyl.
+Econyl developed a technology to convert ocean plastics and especially fishing nets into high-performance fibers, which Finistere uses in their products.
+Currently, the oceans of the world are home to around 640,000 tons of discarded nylon fishing nets, which are non-biodegradable.
+Through their collaboration with Econyl, Finisterre tries to close the loop and transform this problem into a solution.
+They are also known since they started the brand for using recycled polyester.

-As Debroah pointed out, recycling isn’t going to save the universe on its own, but it’s a step in that direction and it’s better than, for instance using virgin polyester because it reduces the amount of energy, water consumption and air pollution.
+As Deborah pointed out, recycling isn’t going to save the universe on its own, but it’s a step in that direction and it’s better than, for instance using virgin polyester because it reduces the amount of energy, water consumption, and air pollution.

-The brand is also committed to the single use, no use policy, which for them means that the leftover products from the end of the production run must be repurposed.
-Fabrics that are not enough for a piece of clothing are turn into accessories.
+The brand is also committed to the single-use, no-use policy, which for them means that the leftover products from the end of the production run must be repurposed.
+Fabrics that are not enough for a piece of clothing are turned into accessories.

 Even thinking twice before throwing that shirt away, it’s a step to a circular way of living.